dag7dev/dag-anki-cards/README.md

   - Advantages over Traditional Interfaces
 8 HCI in the Car
   - Interactive Systems in Cars
-  - Unique Challenges of UI in Automotive Domain
+  - Unique Challenges of UI in the Automotive Domain
   - Hands-free Interaction
   - Advanced Control Systems
   - Keywords for HCI in Cars